udacity/create-your-own-adventure/english/light-fire/succumb/game-over.md

 You are now one with the marshmallow.
-You feel an inner peace.
+You feel for the first time, true inner peace.